Defending Against Stealthy Attacks on Multiple Nodes with Limited Resources: A Game-Theoretic Analysis: Conclusion

 \section{Conclusion}

-In this paper, we propose a two-player non-zero-sum game for protecting a system of multiple components against a stealthy attacker where the defender's behavior is fully observable, and both players have strict resource constraints.
-We prove that periodic defense and non-adaptive $i.i.d.$ attack are a pair of best-response strategies with respect to each other.
+In this paper, we propose a two-player non-zero-sum game for protecting a system of multiple components against a stealthy attacker where the defender's behavior is fully observable and both players have strict resource constraints.
+We prove that periodic defense and non-adaptive $i.i.d.$ attack are a pair of best-response strategies with respect to each other in the space of both adaptive and non-adaptive strategies.
 For this pair of strategies, we characterize the set of Nash Equilibria of the game, and show that there is always one (and maybe more) equilibrium, for the case when the attack times are deterministic.
-We further study the sequential game where the defender first publicly announces its strategy, and design an algorithm that can identify a strategy that is arbitrarily close to the subgame perfect equilibrium strategy for the defender.
+We further study the sequential game where the defender first publicly announces its strategy and design an algorithm that can identify a strategy that is arbitrarily close to the subgame perfect equilibrium strategy for the defender.
+We also provide a full analysis of the algorithm performance and its complexity guarantee.